 So in essence, it acts like an escape clause without raising the red flags to the other parties involved.

 Some people will put in a standard home inspection clause that gives the seller the chance to fix any issues that come up, at which time you are locked into the purchase.

 We stay away from wording the clause in such a way.
 In that scenario we are transferring control of the process to someone else.
 If the need for a major repair came up during an inspection, we may not want to proceed to buy the property no matter who fixes it, and we want to be the ones to make that decision.

 We always prefer to keep as much control of the process as possible.

 The other point to remember when dealing with contract clauses for real estate is the more you put in, the less attractive the deal becomes to the other party.
 A couple small requests are one thing, but we have seen people requesting mountains to be moved in only a couple days.

-So when presenting an offer to the other party, we prioritize and go for what we feel is necessary to make the deal work for us.
-For instance, if the seller doesn’t have the survey we requested, it doesn’t matter much to us, unless we had plans that were specific to that, which is rare.
-It was more a ‘nice to have’, not a requirement, and if we really wanted the property and it was in demand, we may not even ask for that until after we have a conditional deal and are moving forward with our due diligence.
+So, when presenting an offer to the other party, we prioritize and go for what we feel is necessary to make the deal work for us.
+For instance, if the seller doesn’t have the survey we requested, it doesn’t matter much to us.
+That is, unless we had plans that were specific to that, which is rare.
+It was more a ‘nice to have’, not a requirement.
+If we really wanted the property and it was in demand, we may not even ask for that until after we have a conditional deal and are moving forward with our due diligence.

 That touches on some powerful negotiating tactics we have learned over the years, which have benefited many investors.

-The idea with contract clauses for real estate is to prioritize your needs, protection, repairs, property visits, legal advice, whatever they are, get enough of them that make the deal work, while always protecting yourself from being locked into a deal you don’t like.
+The idea with contract clauses for real estate is to prioritize your needs.
+Protection, repairs, property visits, legal advice, whatever they are, get enough of them that make the deal work.
+Always protect yourself from being locked into a deal you don’t like.

 Visit our other site www.therealestaterenegades.com for more real estate investing articles.